iuliia-sokol/SmartyWeather/README.md

-NOTE: For better user experience run the App on your desktop, when the weather is not friendly: it's raining cats and dogs, snowing etc. This way you can experience beautifull animated background effects.
+NOTE: For better user experience run the App on your desktop, when the weather is not friendly: it's raining cats and dogs, snowing etc. This way you can experience beautiful animated background effects.
 Enjoy =)

 ## Authors